-In 2023 fiscal year, the Company relied on the derogation under Section 15.A1 (3) of the PRA Rulebook (Remuneration Part), and the equivalent provisions of SYSC 19D, in respect of 10 individuals, and to each of whom Sections 15.15 to 15.19 of the PRA Rulebook (Remuneration Part) (and the equivalent provisions of SYSC 19D) therefore did not apply.
-For fiscal year 2023, the total remuneration for this population was £0.98M (£0.86m fixed remuneration and £0.0.13m variable remuneration).
+In the 2024 fiscal year, the Company relied on the derogation under Section 15.A1 (3) of the PRA Rulebook (Remuneration Part), and the equivalent provisions of SYSC 19D, in respect of 6 individuals, and to each of whom Sections 15.15 to 15.19 of the PRA Rulebook (Remuneration Part) (and the equivalent provisions of SYSC 19D) therefore did not apply.
+The total remuneration for this population was £1.49M (£1.32m fixed remuneration and £0.17m variable remuneration).